romgille/Projet-traitement-d-image/README.md

 `git clone https://github.com/romgille/Projet-traitement-d-image.git`

+Change the picture you want to compare in 'photos' folder, the 'original.jpg' must be the source picture you want to compare the others with.

 Run the script :

-`./run.sh path/to/file/picture-to-compare1.jpg path/to/file/picture-to-compare2.jpg`

-You can try with the picture on `photos/` folder
+`./main.sh`

-if it does not work :
+if it does not work, change the mod of the file :

-`chmod +x run.sh`
+`chmod +x main.sh`

 and try to run the script again.